MafiaHub/OpenMF-Archived/docs/development.md

 3. Enter the folder (`cd build`) and run `cmake ..`.
 4. On Linux, run `make`.
 On Windows ???.

-You should now have the built binaries in `bin` subfolder of the `build` folder.
-These include format utilities to inspect Mafia files and mainly the **world/model viewer**.
-Each program includes a help when run from command line.
+Now, you should have the built binaries in `bin` subfolder of the `build` folder.
+These include format utilities to inspect Mafia files and more importantly, the **world/model viewer**.
+Each program includes a help section when run from command line.
 You'll need to do some additional setup to be able to run the executables on the game files.